Barry Bonds: 1991 season

+1992 season

 In March 1992, Pirates general manager Ted Simmons agreed to a deal with Atlanta Braves counterpart John Schuerholz to trade Bonds, in exchange for Alejandro Peña, Keith Mitchell, and a player to be named later.
 Pirates manager Jim Leyland opposed the trade vehemently, and the proposal was rescinded.
-Bonds stayed with Pittsburgh and won his second MVP award that season.
-While hitting .311 with 34 homers and 103 RBIs, he propelled the Pirates to their third straight National League East division title.
+Bonds stayed with Pittsburgh and won his second MVP award that season, making him the only Pittsburgh Pirate with multiple regular season MVPs.
+While hitting .311 with 34 homers and 103 RBI, he propelled the Pirates to their third straight National League East division title.
 However, Pittsburgh was defeated by the Braves in a seven-game National League Championship Series.
 Bonds participated in the final play of Game 7 of the NLCS, whereby he fielded a base hit by Francisco Cabrera and attempted to throw out Sid Bream at home plate.
-But the throw to Pirates catcher Mike LaValliere was late and Bream scored the winning run.
+The throw to Pirates catcher Mike LaValliere was late and Bream scored the winning run.
 For the third consecutive season, the NL East Champion Pirates were denied a trip to the World Series.
 Following the loss, Bonds and star teammate Doug Drabek were expected to command salaries too high for Pittsburgh to again sign them.
+Following Bonds' departure, the Pittsburgh Pirates missed the playoffs for 21 straight years from 1993 until 2013, when they reached the MLB postseason as a Wild Card team.

+In his seven-season Pittsburgh Pirates career, Bonds amassed a .275 batting average, 984 base hits, 176 home runs, and 556 runs batted in.
 Bonds was never well-liked by reporters or fans while in Pittsburgh, despite winning two MVP awards.
 One paper even gave him an "award" as the "MDP" (Most Despised Pirate).